Americanism Elementary School Poster Contest

 Computer printed text CAN be used and pasted to the

-must be the students;
+the poster must be the students;

 5.